Personal Injury Protection for Car Insurance Explained

 PIP vs. Other Coverage Types

 Understanding how personal injury protection differs from other insurance coverages helps you avoid gaps in protection while preventing unnecessary overlap.
-Three main coverage types often cause confusion: PIP, bodily injury liability, and medical payments coverage.
+Three main coverage types often cause confusion: PIP, bodily injury liability, and medical payments coverage (MedPay).
+Learn more about how car insurance covers medical expenses after an accident.

 Personal Injury Protection